 Several of the men snickered, but fell silent at a glance from Big Tom.

-“You know, I certainly made a mistake.
-I was curious, I went exploring, I got lost, I fell into your bread and butter, I didn’t mean to, but I’m really taking your lessons to heart…”
+“I made a mistake.
+I was curious.
+I went exploring.
+I got lost and fell into your bread and butter.
+I didn’t mean to, but I’m taking your lesson to heart…”

-“…in fact, I’m sure that we can all…”
+“…I’m sure that we can all…”

 “…move past this into…”

 Big Tom gestured to his fellows, and the lesson began.

 Panic shot through me as I crawled to the other side of the ledge.
 My options were limited, but if I had to die, I didn’t want it to be at that moment.